Forty Hill Lease Extension - Free Consultation

 Main reasons to commence your Forty Hill lease extension

-Leasehold premises in Forty Hill with in excess of 100 years unexpired on the lease are often regarded as a ‘virtual freehold’.
+Leasehold properties in Forty Hill with more than one hundred years outstanding on the lease are often regarded as a ‘virtual freehold’.
 This is where the lease is worth the same as a freehold interest in your property.
-In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges warrant it.
+In such situations there is often little upside in purchasing the reversionary interest unless savings on ground rent and estate charges warrant it.

 Lender Requirement